-Encouraged by our charming waitress we ordered a trio of starters, a warm Scotch egg with garlic mayonnaise, a classic prawn cocktail and in a brief nod to health – a tomato soup, all of which were delicious with the soup in particular offering strong flavours and a lovely acidity that cut through our other mayonnaise-heavy choices.
+Encouraged by our charming waitress at the Varsity Hotel we ordered a trio of starters, a warm Scotch egg with garlic mayonnaise, a classic prawn cocktail and in a brief nod to health – a tomato soup, all of which were delicious with the soup in particular offering strong flavours and a lovely acidity that cut through our other mayonnaise-heavy choices.

 Taking our cue from the name of the restaurant we both ordered steaks for our main course, an 8oz fillet and 10z rib eye, with the fillet as silky smooth and tender as it should be and the other boasting beautiful marbling and luscious fat.
 Wonderfully crispy chips and a fine béarnaise sauce completed the meal and despite exhortations from our waitress we passed on dessert, fully satiated and yearning for the bed a few floors above.
 On our way out the waitress pressed a small bag into my hands, telling me that we couldn’t leave without trying their famous brownie and that we might find more room for it later in the evening.
 Her suspicious were correct!